 SANHUA INTERNATIONAL Listed by sinobi Ransomware Group

 Public reporting indicates that sinobi listed Sanhua International on its dark-web leak portal, claiming to have stolen sensitive company documents.
 The exact number of affected individuals remains unknown because the exposed material consists of internal files rather than a customer database.
 Available reporting describes the incident as a classic ransomware operation in which the attackers first gained access, encrypted systems, and then threatened to publish the stolen data unless a ransom was paid.
-No evidence has surfaced showing that the files have been distributed beyond the leak site itself, but the mere presence of the listing confirms that exfiltration occurred.
+No evidence has surfaced showing that the files have been distributed beyond the leak site itself, but the mere presence of the listing states that exfiltration occurred.

 October 21, 2025 marks the public disclosure date on the sinobi leak page.
 The data types listed include proprietary business records that could contain employee details, vendor contracts, or operational spreadsheets—information that often holds personal data such as names, addresses, email addresses, and phone numbers of current and former staff.